 In WordPress Plugin Directory, there are lots of plug-ins that will assist you to do it.
-In this article, I am going to be speaking about one easy to use plug-in by which you can create a sitemap for your own WordPress website or blog in next 5 minutes.
+In this article, I am going to talk about one easy to use plug-in by which you can create a sitemap for your WordPress website in next 5 minutes.

 Guide to Create a Sitemap Using Google XML sitemap:

 As I already mentioned it will be an easy way to generate a sitemap for your WordPress site.

 Google XML sitemap plug-in will create an all-in-one search engine compatible XML sitemap file that will assist search engines like Google, Bing, Yahoo and Ask.com to better index your website.

 After creating a sitemap for your WordPress blog, you must submit that sitemap file to all search engine webmaster tools.
 A sitemap file without being submitted to Webmaster tools is no good.
 So submitting it to all webmaster tools is one important job you need to do after creating a sitemap.

 To install the Google XML sitemaps plugin, abide by these steps!

 - Sign into your WordPress website as the administrator.